 For airport ground operations, every season brings different weather challenges.
 These adverse conditions can cause problems for ramp safety and operational efficiency.

-In summer, heat waves can leave staff exposed to potentially dangerous temperatures and damage the road and ramp surface.
-While for lightning prone areas, lightning storms are a safety threat for personnel working outside and can interrupt or delay refueling schedules.
+In summer, heat waves can leave staff exposed to potentially dangerous temperatures and damage the road and ramp surfaces.
+While for lightning or high wind prone areas, those storms are a safety threat for personnel working outside and can interrupt or delay refueling schedules.
 Wintry conditions are also a challenge.
 Snow and ice are no friends of airport ground staff, resulting in de-icing treatments, slower turnaround times, and reduced capacity on the ramp.

-Using a year-round weather solution for airport ramp operations and airside operations, supported by a solution to deal with the specific challenges of winter means airport teams can stay ahead of the conditions.
+Using a year-round weather solution for airport ramp operations and airside operations, supported by a solution to deal with the specific challenges of winter means airport teams can stay ahead of adverse weather conditions.

-Ramp operations aren’t immune from disruptions in the summer.
+Ramp operations aren’t immune to disruptions in the summer.
 Extreme heat and humidity can result in unsafe working conditions for ground personnel.
-High temperatures result in higher levels of fatigue, which causes higher incident and accident rates.
+High temperatures result in higher levels of fatigue, which can cause higher incident and accident rates.

 The heat can also make equipment and the road surface dangerously hot to touch and, in extreme cases, cause the road surface to deteriorate or melt.